Your expert sailing translator

-By using an experienced sailing translator who has provided services to one of the world’s leading teams, you can make sure your press release, website, brochure or video uses the very unique language of nautical sports.
+Because I am an experienced sailing translator who has provided services to one of the world’s leading teams, and because I have completed my Competent Crew training, I can ensure that your press release, website, brochure or video uses the very unique language of nautical sports.

 Timothy went out of his way to enrich his sailing-specific vocabulary and knowledge whilst working on our projects.
 He was also readily available during the unsocial and unpredictable hours that a trans-atlantic sailing race requires, and his genuine enthusiasm for the projects meant that we really felt like he was an additional member of the communications team from the outside.
 I would recommend Timothy without hesitation!Heidi Farr, former Communications Director at Spindrift racingRolle (Nyon), Vaud, Switzerland

 Reliable and flexible, even through the night